-1. Stalking and Physical Safety
+1. Stalking and physical safety

 People-search sites publish current and historical addresses, phone numbers, and the names of known associates.
 For anyone fleeing domestic violence, dealing with a stalker, or living under a restraining order, this is a direct threat to physical safety.
 A determined person can find someone's current address in minutes for under ten dollars.

-2. Spam Calls and Robocalls
+2. Spam calls and robocalls

-Americans received an estimated 50 billion robocalls in 2024.
+Americans received an estimated 55 billion robocalls in 2024.
 The Do Not Call Registry, maintained by the FTC since 2003, has proven largely ineffective.
 Scammers ignore it entirely, and political campaigns, charities, and survey firms are exempt.
 The supply chain behind phone spam runs directly through data brokers.

-3. Targeted Phishing and Social Engineering
+3. Targeted phishing and social engineering

 Generic phishing emails are easy to spot.
 But when an attacker knows your full name, home address, employer, and the names of your family members, the message gets much more convincing.
 "Hi Robert, this is Chase Fraud Prevention calling about unusual activity on your account ending in 4821.
 We show your address as 142 Maple Street -- can you confirm?"
-That level of detail comes from data broker profiles.
+That level of detail comes from data listings.

-4. Price Discrimination
+4. Price discrimination

 Wondering how exposed you are?
-Delist.ai scans 1,000+ data broker sites and shows exactly where your personal information appears.
+Delist scans for your exposure and shows exactly where your personal information appears.

 Check your exposure free →5.
-Employment and Housing Discrimination
+Employment and housing discrimination

 Landlords and employers increasingly turn to people-search sites for informal background screening.
 A quick search reveals arrest records, past addresses, known associates, and estimated income.
 Unlike formal background check services, which are regulated under the FCRA and require disclosure and consent, people-search sites operate without those protections.

-6. Identity Theft Facilitation
+6. Identity theft facilitation

 The connection between broker data and identity theft is well-documented.
-Security researchers have demonstrated that data broker profiles provide enough information to pass "knowledge-based authentication" -- the security questions your bank asks when you call in.
+Security researchers have demonstrated that data listings provide enough information to pass "knowledge-based authentication" -- the security questions your bank asks when you call in.
 "What street did you live on in 2015?" is not a security question when the answer is published on a dozen people-search sites.
 Every piece of personal information a broker exposes is one more tool for an identity thief.

-7. Reputation Harm from Inaccurate Records
+7. Reputation harm from inaccurate records

 Data brokers do not verify the information they publish.
 They aggregate it from public records, commercial databases, and other brokers, then publish it under your name.
 When the data is wrong -- and it frequently is -- you bear the consequences.

-Name collisions are particularly damaging.
-If someone with your name has an arrest record, that record may appear on your broker profile.
-Old information persists indefinitely: addresses you left a decade ago, employers you have not worked for in years, phone numbers you no longer own.
-These errors get sold and resold across the broker ecosystem, propagating from one site to dozens.
-Correcting inaccurate records is difficult because there is no single point of contact -- you must dispute the data separately with each broker that publishes it, and even then, the corrected data may be overwritten the next time the broker refreshes its database.
+Name collisions are especially damaging.
+If a stranger with your name has an arrest record, that record can land on your profile.
+Old data sticks around: addresses you left a decade ago, employers you have not worked for in years, phone numbers you no longer own.
+Errors get sold and resold across the broker ecosystem, propagating from one site to dozens.

 1. Opt out of the major brokers